API patching

 to a lot of different ways to describe the same API.
 Sometimes an API specification only contains the attributes while

-property rather than using constraint attributes like maxLength
+putting the constraints into a description property rather than using constraint attributes like maxLength or

-.
-Sometimes a specification may constrain the data type as number
+required.
+Sometimes a specification may constrain the data type as number when in fact it is always an integer.
+Or

 the specification may contain a construct that is not supported by the code generator but could be replaced with a